-- 5.132 During the IGA Review consultation a separate process was commenced by the NSW Government that included: - Initial discussion with NSW industry stakeholders at a meeting on 4 December 2018 - Publication on 6 February 2019 of the Directions Paper on proposed eConveyancing interoperability regime in which the NSW "Government's inprinciple decision is that interoperability between ELNOs should be mandated in NSW" was set out and a timeline set "for the work required to achieve interoperability in NSW in the second half of 2019" - Receipt of submissions from stakeholders in response to the Directions Paper. - Technical and regulatory Working Groups were established in NSW "to provide industry and government stakeholders with a forum to present their views and provide their expertise on this complex topic" - Publication of the Draft Report on Interoperability between ELNOs by the Working Groups' chair, Dr Rob Nicholls, that summarises the discussions and outcomes of two industry Working Groups on interoperability between ELNs - Receipt of submissions from stakeholders in response to Draft Report on Interoperability between ELNOs - Joint working group meeting on Monday 15 July 2019 to discuss the Draft Report on Interoperability including areas of consensus and disagreement - At the time of writing the final report was not yet published - 5.133 Given the extensive time commitment of stakeholders to the NSW process, it was agreed with ARNECC that it was impractical for the IGA Review to engage the same stakeholders on interoperability.
+- 5.141 During the IGA Review consultation a separate process was commenced by the NSW Government that included: - Initial discussion with NSW industry stakeholders at a meeting on 4 December 2018 - Publication on 6 February 2019 of the Directions Paper on proposed eConveyancing interoperability regime in which the NSW "Government's inprinciple decision is that interoperability between ELNOs should be mandated in NSW" was set out and a timeline set "for the work required to achieve interoperability in NSW in the second half of 2019" - Receipt of submissions from stakeholders in response to the Directions Paper. - Technical and regulatory Working Groups were established in NSW "to provide industry and government stakeholders with a forum to present their views and provide their expertise on this complex topic" - Publication of the draft Report on Interoperability between ELNOs by the Working Groups' chair, Dr Rob Nicholls, that summarises the discussions and outcomes of two industry Working Groups on interoperability between ELNs - Receipt of submissions from stakeholders in response to draft Report on Interoperability between ELNOs - Joint working group meeting on Monday 15 July 2019 to discuss the draft Report on Interoperability including areas of consensus and disagreement - Publication of a final Report on 25 July 2019 - 5.142 Given the extensive time commitment of stakeholders to the NSW process, it was agreed with ARNECC that it was impractical for the IGA Review to engage the same stakeholders on interoperability.
 Instead the IGA Review team independently observed the NSW process: - Attending the Hon.
-Victor Michael Dominello MP's (Minister for Finance, Services and Property) forums on 4 December 2018 and 14 February 2019 - Observing (via teleconference) the initial technical and regulatory Working Groups meetings on 27 March 2019 - Reviewing material posted on the Working Groups' document hub including: - Directions Paper - o Discussion papers prepared by Working Group chair and secretariat
+Victor Michael Dominello MP's (Minister for Finance, Services and Property) forums on 4 December 2018 and 14 February 2019 - Observing (via teleconference) the initial technical and regulatory Working Groups meetings on 27 March 2019 - Reviewing material posted on the Working Groups' document hub including: - o Directions Paper - o Discussion papers prepared by Working Group chair and secretariat